Washington's Birthday Marathon

 Washington's Birthday Marathon is an annual marathon in the United States that has been held nearly every February since 1962.

 It is held each year on the Sunday of Washington's Birthday Weekend and is conducted by the DC Road Runners Club.

 The race was originally held in Arlington, Virginia, but after a few years, it was moved to Beltsville, Maryland.
 Finally, it was relocated to Greenbelt, Maryland.
 The Greenbelt course started and finished at the recreation center of the NASA Goddard Space Flight Center and consisted of three loops around the Beltsville Agricultural Research Farm.
 When NASA permanently closed access between the rec center and Good Hope Road, the race start was moved to Duvall High School, and finally to the Greenbelt Youth Center.
 The race continues to consist of three loops on the farm.

 A three-person relay is also held at the same time.

+After the 2023 race, the DC Road Runners Club determined the course was not suitable, and the 2024 race was not held.